openeuropa/oe_multilingual/README.md

 This will:

-- Symlink the theme in  `./build/modules/custom/oe_multilingual` so that it's available for the test site
+- Symlink the module in  `./build/modules/custom/oe_multilingual` so that it's available for the test site
 - Setup Drush and Drupal's settings using values from `./runner.yml.dist`
 - Setup PHPUnit and Behat configuration files using values from `./runner.yml.dist`